.jpeg)

 Cover:

-Decent enough paining by Glen Orbik, maybe a bit reminiscent of the original Invasion of the Body Snatchers poster.
-But not really accurate - Rusty just fucks three chicks but none of them actually tries to escape with him.
-Also sinister assholes pictured above them surely don't look like no kids.
-And I think that NYC should be somehow presented in the background as it plays a major role in this one.
+Decent enough painting by Glen Orbik, a bit reminiscent of the original Invasion of the Body Snatchers poster.
+But not really accurate - Rusty just fucks three chicks, but none of them actually tries to escape with him.
+Also, the sinister assholes pictured above them surely don't look like any kids.
+And NYC should be presented in the background, as it plays a major role in this one.

 Cool